All Episodes

 Individuals living in New York City can choose from a minimum of 31 different gender identities, many of which allow them to fluctuate between some version or combination of male or female identities.

-A city official speaking on background confirmed that uh all the listed identities are protected by the city's anti-discrimination laws, but said that the list was not exhaustive.
+A city official speaking on background confirmed that all the listed identities are protected by the city's anti-discrimination laws, but said that the list was not exhaustive.

-Two spirit individuals are Native Americans who have attributes of both men and women, have distinct gender and social roles in their tribes, and are often involved with mystical rituals.
+Two-spirit individuals are Native Americans who have attributes of both men and women, have distinct gender and social roles in their tribes, and are often involved with mystical rituals.

 Who would even know that?

-Who would even know that that's what the definition of two spirit is, in terms of gender identity?
+Who would even know that that's what the definition of two-spirit is in terms of gender identity?

-A transgender teacher, also in a daily caller, transgender teacher has been awarded $60,000 after co-workers will not call her they.
+A transgender teacher, also in a daily caller, transgender teacher, has been awarded $60,000 after co-workers will not call her they.

 According to the Oregonian, Leo Sowell was born a woman, but now prefers to identify as transmasculine and quote gender queer, unquote.